Heat Island (2025)

 Premiere Tanzquartier Wien, 15.5.25

-Conzept, Choreography, Direction Chiara Bartl-Salvi Performers Chihiro Araki, Chiara Bartl-Salvi, Elena Francalanci Sound Paul Ebhart Stage and Shoes Patrick Winkler Lightdesign Oskar Ott – Coproduction Chiara Bartl-Salvi, Tanzquartier Wien, Toihaus Salzburg Thanks to Bears in the Park, Cornelia Böhnisch, Lukas Gschwandtner, Lewon Heublein, Leon Leder, Amar Priganica, Alba Rastl, Patrick Winkler, Ingrid Bartl und Roberto Salvi.
+Conzept, Choreography, Direction Chiara Bartl-Salvi With Chihiro Araki, Chiara Bartl-Salvi, Elena Francalanci Sound Paul Ebhart Choir Leon Leder Stage and Shoes Patrick Winkler Lightdesign Oskar Ott – Coproduction Chiara Bartl-Salvi, Tanzquartier Wien, Toihaus Salzburg Management Nina Samadi Thanks to Bears in the Park, Cornelia Böhnisch, Felix Huber, Lukas Gschwandtner, Lewon Heublein, Leon Leder, Amar Priganica, Alba Rastl, Patrick Winkler, Ingrid Bartl und Roberto Salvi.

 Supported by the Federal Ministry Housing, Arts, Culture, Media and Sport Republic of Austria, BMEIA - Austrian Embassy Belgrad, Gerriets